-While being an integral part of the Institute‘s 'Future of Health' department, which is behind several international thought leading multistakeholder foresight projects that explores trajectories and scenarios for sustainable and preventative healthcare in the future, Nicklas’ portfolio of futures projects is diverse.
-It spans from futures of retail (IKEA), to public service broadcasting (NRK + DR), coalition building for a sustainable health agenda in the Nordics (Nordic Health 2030), and in Canada (Canada health 2030) catastrophic and existential risks (OECD GFC), art and tech as vehicles to imagine different futures (ARKEN MOMA) and fostering the capability to name a few.
+Nicklas has been in the field of futures studies and practiced large scale strategic foresight and thought leadership projects for almost a decade.
+Hence, his portfolio spans from futures of retail (IKEA) to public service broadcasting (NRK + DR), coalition building for a sustainable health agenda in the Nordics (Nordic Health 2030) and in Canada (Canada health 2030), catastrophic and existential risks (OECD GFC), as well as art and tech as vehicles to imagine different futures (ARKEN MOMA), to name a few.